Fast Forward Labs Research now available without a subscription

 Despite its promise, machine learning can be downright daunting.
 Best efforts can be quickly undermined by uncertainty about a rapidly changing technical landscape, bewilderment on how best to build and organize teams, and difficulty separating hype from reality.

 Cloudera Fast Forward Labs Research focuses on emerging trends that are still changing due to algorithmic breakthrough, hardware breakthrough, technological commoditization, and data availability.
-Accompanying the reports are working prototypes that exhibit the capabilities of the algorithm and offer detailed technical advice on its practical application.
+These are encapsulated in our reports, blog posts, and applied machine learning prototypes (AMPs), which exhibit the capabilities of ML algorithms while adhering to best practices.

 Inferring Concept Drift Without Labeled Data